I. C. Vissarion: World War I and peak popularity

 Also in 1918, Vissarion was awarded the Romanian Academy's Adamachi Prize for Florica și alte nuvele, returning in 1920 with two other volumes, Maria de altădată ("Yesteryear's Maria") and Ber-Căciulă, the latter of which established Vissarion's reputation as Romania's first-ever science fantasy writer, drawing comparisons with Jules Verne's The Begum's Fortune and with tales by Pavel Bazhov.
-Its distinctive note was in depicting the cityscapes of a distant future with "the amusing approximations of an archaic, almost folkloric, language."
+Its distinctive note depicted the distant future cityscapes with "the amusing approximations of an archaic, almost folkloric, language."
 According to Vissarion himself, he had been pushed to write "all-new fairy tales" by a chance remark from sociologist Dimitrie Gusti.

-Despite his relative success, Vissarion complained about financial trouble, after the Răstoaca had flooded his agricultural plots.
-He asked poet Alexandru Vlahuță for money, noting that, between his delayed pay as a schoolteacher and his on-and-off collaboration on magazines, he was still unable to feed his family.
+Despite his relative success, Vissarion complained about financial trouble after the Răstoaca had flooded his agricultural plots.
+He asked Alexandru Vlahuță for money, noting that, between his delayed pay as a schoolteacher and his on-and-off collaboration on magazines, he was still unable to feed his family.
 He was also writing about his work in chemistry to the academic Constantin Istrati, who was "slightly annoyed, replying back [to Vissarion] that he only wrote because he had too much time on his hands."
-He also tried to intervene in favor of Galaction, who was being pushed out of his government job upon revelations about his own high profile in the Germanophile press.
-During early 1919 Vissarion used his friendship with Duca (with whom he "travels 3–4 times a month by car") to seek clemency for Galaction, but his efforts were unsuccessful.
+He also tried to intervene in favor of Galaction, who was being pushed out of his government job upon revelations about his high profile in the Germanophile press.
+During early 1919, Vissarion used his friendship with Duca (with whom he "travels 3–4 times a month by car") to seek clemency for Galaction, but his efforts were unsuccessful.
 He himself was emerging as an associate of Duca's National Liberal Party, appearing at its March 1923 rally in Găești.